 In December 2015 Claire and Steyn had a chat about West-Africa and Ghana in particular.
-Claire recommended to have another talk with James Barnor, whom she accompanied during his visit to Foam Photography Museum in Amsterdam, and Steyn also met at the great Swinging Sixties exhibition.

-So to speak, a few days later we had a Skype call.
+During this conversation Claire recommended to continue their talk with James Barnor, whom she accompanied during his visit to Foam Photography Museum in Amsterdam.
+A few days later we had a Skype call.

-We immediately felt a strong connection and as building blocks came together a shared mission popped up: to share our story about Ghana.
+We immediately felt a strong connection and as building blocks came together, a shared mission to share a different story about Ghana popped up.
 A critical story, but at the same time a story of hope and opportunity.
 “So, do you want to go on an Impact Journey?”
 “A Journey back to Ghana?
 With the both of you? …Yes, I would love to!”

 In the meanwhile we met again in Amsterdam, we visited his place in London to dig into his extensive archive of stories and photographs – see updates – spent some time in Accra, Ghana and worked on his gigantic photo archive in Paris.